-Most kingdoms in biology include species with UGTs.
-[79] There is a total of 31 UGT isoforms found in humans - 22 active isoforms and 9 pseudogenes.
-Based on the sequence similarity, the active isoforms are divided into four categories - UGT1, UGT2, UGT3 and UGT4.
-In theory, the large number of different isoforms give rise to broad substrate specificity, but in practice, the substrate specificity often overlaps between the isoforms.
-The isoforms can be found all over the body ranging from the liver to the nasal cavity.
-[80] This work concentrates on the first two families, especially isoforms 1A1, 1A4, 1A9 and 2B7, which are primarily expressed in liver and are responsible for the conjugation of the majority of xenobiotic UGT substrates.
-[79, 81, 82, 83]
+Most kingdoms in biology include species with UGTs.79 A total of 31 UGT isoforms are found in humans-22 active isoforms and 9 pseudogenes.
+Based on the sequence similarity, the active isoforms are divided into four categories-UGT1,

+UGT2, UGT3, and UGT4.
+In theory, the large number of different isoforms gives rise to broad substrate specificity, but in practice, the substrate specificity often overlaps between the isoforms.
+The isoforms can be found all over the body, ranging from the liver to the nasal cavity.80 This work concentrates on the first two families, especially isoforms 1A1, 1A4, 1A9, and 2B7, which are primarily expressed in the liver and are responsible for the conjugation of the majority of xenobiotic UGT substrates.^{79,81-83}

-The first models, which explored the isoform-specific SoM prediction for UGTs were published in 2006.
-[7] Sorich et al. developed naïve Bayes classifiers, using experimental data from the literature, for eight isoforms - 1A1, 1A3, 1A4, 1A6, 1A8, 1A9, 1A10 and 2B7.
-Several other models [8, 9, 10, 11] have emerged over the years, which have taken a different approach to predict site-specificity, discarding the isoform specificity and working with all known human UGT-catalysed reactions.
+The first models, which explored the isoform-specific SoM prediction for UGTs, were published in 2006.7 Sorich et al. developed naïve Bayes classifiers, using experimental data from the literature, for eight isoforms-1A1, 1A3, 1A4, 1A6, 1A8, 1A9, 1A10, and 2B7.
+Several other models^{8-11} have emerged over the years, which have taken a different approach to predict site-specificity, discarding the isoform specificity and working with all known human UGT-catalyzed reactions.
 Such an approach allows the inclusion of additional data points since their origins are not restricted to isoform-specific studies.
 The number of data points within the referenced papers varied from around 1400 to 3300 unique SoM.